Ant0wan/21sh/README.md

 make test
 ```

-## Deployment
+## Demo

-An online version of the shell is available at 21sh
+An online version of the shell is available at 21sh for test purposes.